ArronBeale/CI_PP5_tee_time/README.md

 ### Sign In
-- User can sign in
+- User can sign in.
+- User stories covered: 2

 <details><summary>See feature images</summary>